Saf3ty1nnumb3rs/TicketCheckoutViteReactMUI/README.md

 Testing is set up and functional.
 From the root of the application enter `yarn jest` to run the test suite.

 The application is built around a central layout and utilizes a context based state management.
 You will see within the ProviderWrapper and the AppLayout a series of nested components and providers that wraps the core of the application and makes various state objects available throughout the application.
+The most complete form interactions can be found in the Add/Edit Payment method dialog seen on the checkout page.
+It is complete with validation and error messaging.
+You will not be able to submit your changes with invalid data (including expired card dates).
+Additionally, you may not submit your order until you have cart content, a selected payment method, and you have acknowledged TOS.

 Feel free to click around the app.